HubDaniel/Pharmaceutical-Consultation-Analysis/README.md

 • Clearly state and discuss model(s) and assumptions, and also the limitations of analysis in the context of this study.

+### Data:
+The data used is only for the course project and does not represent the true survey data.
+It is also not included here.

 ### Details:
 Please see the report for a detailed analysis.